day8/re-frame/docs/Flows.md

  :path   [:room :area]}
 </div>

-- A `flow` has `:inputs`, obtained from paths in `app-db`.
+- A `flow` has `:inputs`, specified as paths into `app-db`
-- When the `:inputs` change, it evaluates a new `:output` value.
+- When the values at `:inputs` change, the `:output` function is called to calculate a new value
-- Then, it puts the `:output` value back into `app-db`, at a specific `:path`.
+- The newly calculated value is put back into `app-db` at `:path`

-!!!
-Note "Prior art"
-    We built a rudimentary version of this pattern some years ago: the [on-changes interceptor](/re-frame/api-re-frame.core/#on-changes)
+## When Does This All Happen?

+We already know that event handlers create effects and that typically one of them is change to `app-db`.
+Immediately after `app-db` is changed, flows are "run".
+That means inputs paths in `app-db` are checked for changes and where necessary output values are recalculated and also put into `app-db`.

+So, effects can cause further effects.
+And, yes, if necessary, the effects of one flow can feed into another flow.

 ## A Basic use-case

-Let's try using our flow in an app (see the basic [app demo](dominoes-live.md) if this is unfamiliar):
+Let's use our flow in a simple app.
+The user can enter `height` and `width` and in response, they see `area`:

 <div class="cm-doc">
 (rf/reg-sub      :width  (fn [db _]    (get-in db [:kitchen :width])))